raml-org/raml-spec/versions/raml-10/raml-10.md

       fangs: string
 ```

-A following example of an instance of type `CatOrDog` is valid:
+The following example of an instance of type `CatOrDog` is valid:

 ```yaml
 CatOrDog: # follows restrictions applied to the type 'Cat'